-As a licensed institution under the HPTA and HAA, MUN is responsible for compliance to all applicable Federal biosafety legislation.
-The HPTR and HAR outlines the regulatory responsibilities under the HPTA and HAA as well as the authorities of the BSO, while the CBS, as well as the CFIA's "Containment Standards," describe the specific biosafety standards that must be in place.
+As a registered institution under the HPTA and HAA, MUN is responsible for compliance to all Federal biosafety legislation.
+The HPTR and HAR outlines the regulatory responsibilities under the HPTA and HAA as well as the authorities of the BSO's while the CBS as well as the CFIA's "Containment Standards" describe the specific biosafety standards that must be in place.
 Internal biosafety certificate holders must ensure compliance with all biosafety-related legislation (see sections 3.2 - 3.4 of this manual).

-Biosafety Enforcement
+Biosafety Enforcement - BSO

-All authorized biohazard laboratories will be inspected by the BSO periodically.
+All authorized biohazard laboratories will be inspected by the BSO biennially.
 Additional inspections for higher risk locations may be required by the BSO.
 A compliance checklist provided by the BSO will be used.
-All items in non-compliance with the CBS, CFIA standard, license conditions or MUN biosafety procedural requirements will be categorized as incidents through
+All items in non-compliance with the CBS, CFIA standard, license conditions or MUN biosafety procedural requirements will be categorized as incidents.

-Memorial's Incident Management System (MIMS) according to Memorial's Hazard Identification and Risk Mitigation Health and Safety element.
-The university's Hazard Identification and Risk Management element includes a risk severity and scoring matrix that is used to determine the potential severity, very low to very high, of the non-compliances identified and the action required including timeframe to implement controls.
 It is the responsibility of the biosafety certificate holder to ensure that all incidents are satisfactorily addressed within the timeline given.
 The outcome of internal compliance inspections can impact the status of biosafety certificates, and as a result, funding release.
-Unresolved incidents shall be escalated to the University Health and Safety Committee (UHSC) and reported to the PHAC Pathogen and Toxin License Holder (Vice President Administration and Finance), if necessary, for final resolution.
+Unresolved incidents shall be reported to the HPTA Responsible Individual for final resolution.